FabianVegaA/sigmaF/README.md

 # SigmaF

-The project sigmaF search to create a new program language in the paradigm functional.

-SigmaF is a programming language of the Functional paradigm, inspired by languages like Haskell, Python, JavaScript, and Rust.
+The SigmaF project seeks to create a new programing language in the functional paradigm inspired by languages like Haskell, Python, JavaScript, and Rust.

-The interpreter is build with Python 3.8 with strategie Tree Walking Interpreter.
+It is an interpreted language with its interpreter fully built using Python 3.8.

 ## Install

-Until now has implemented just the REPL, but you can execute a file with extension ' *.sf* ' inside of this.
+It has been implemented for the moment only REPL, but you can execute a file with extension ' *.sf* ' inside of it.

-For install the REPL you must clone the repositorie in your machine.
+### For install the REPL you must:

+1. Clone the repositorie in your machine.

-Create a virtual enviroment.
+2. Create a virtual enviroment.

 ``` shell
 python3 -m venv venv
 ```

-Run the virtual enviroment
+3. Run the virtual enviroment

 * Linux or Mac